 I am sure you can agree this sounds like the type of toy that will be a huge hit with the kids, especially boys, and one that will have most parents rolling their eyes and questioning why they ever bought it!

 As soon as I showed Pudge to the tiddler his eyes lit up and he couldn’t wait to open the box.
 When he realised he had to actually use a crow bar and break him out he was ridiculously excited and I must agree this extra feature is fab and does make the fun start from the minute you get it.
-Once he had broken Pudge out even I had to admit that he did look disgustingly cute and for a child that loves soft toys this still works as a teddy as it is soft enough to cuddle as long as you don’t squeeze to tight.
+Once he had broken Pudge out and had a good look at him he instantly fell in love.
+Even I had to admit that he did look disgustingly cute in a weird way.

-Pudge comes with a slice of Pizza and a ridiculously long tongue and it didn’t take long to figure out that if you feed him the pizza he will responsed with various grunts and chomping sounds and if you pull his tongue he makes a whole host of random noises, including trumps which of course had both the boys in fits of giggles!
+Pudge comes with a slice of Pizza and a ridiculously long tongue and it didn’t take long to figure out that if you feed him the pizza he will responded with various grunts and chomping sounds.
+If you then proceed to pull his tongue he makes a whole host of random noises, including trumps which of course had both the boys in fits of giggles!

-As well as the noise responses watch out for the movements and glowing red eyes that really make Pudge seem like he should be locked back in cage.
+As well as the noise responses you also need to watch out for the movements and the glowing red eyes that really make Pudge seem like he should be locked back in cage.
+We hadn’t realised he moved and had glow up eyes so this came as a bit of shock, made us all jump and then burst out laughing.

 After we had been playing with Pudge for a while we realised that if you squeeze his belly and speak it will record your message and repeat it back to you, which added a whole new level of fun for the boys as they took it in turns to create the craziest things for Pudge to say.

-Over all this toy was a huge hit with both boys although I would say it is the tiddler who is 6 that has gone back to play with him every day and is still loving him as much now as he did when he first arrived, so for me I would recommend Pudge for ages 4-7 if you want to get your moneys worth.
+Overall Pudge the Crate Creature was a huge hit with both boys, although I would say it is the tiddler who is 6 that has gone back to play with him every day and is still loving him as much now as he did when he first arrived.
+Based on this I would recommend the Crate Creatures for children ages 4-7 if you want to get your moneys worth.

-(We were sent Pudge in exchange for an honest review).
+(We were sent Pudge, one of the Crate Creatures, in exchange for an honest review).